Main activities of the NCA

 • The registry of judges.

-The Law and Administration Division performs the initial assessment of candidates to judges and judges themselves – it determines whether they meet the set requirements, whether all the documents are submitted, makes inquiries about the reputation of individuals, their personal and professional characteristics, general abilities and strengths.
+The Administrative Division of Legal and Administrative Department performs the initial assessment of candidates to judges and judges themselves – it determines whether they meet the set requirements, whether all the documents are submitted, makes inquiries about the reputation of individuals, their personal and professional characteristics, general abilities and strengths.
 The systemised data is presented to the President of the Republic of Lithuania, the Judicial Council and the Selection Commission of Candidates to Judicial Office.
 Then an examination of candidates to judicial office is organised: applications and other documents of persons pursuing judicial careers are accepted; these are checked to see whether they meet the requirements set.

-The Law and Administration Division provides services to the Permanent Commission for the Assessment of Judges’ Activities performing an extraordinary and periodic assessment of the activities of judges, the opinion of which is needed for the Judicial Council when deciding on the issues of the promotion of judges and the appointment of court chairmen, vice-chairmen, division chairmen for a new term of office.
+The Administrative Division of Legal and Administration Department provides services to the Permanent Commission for the Assessment of Activities of Judges performing an extraordinary and periodic assessment of the activities of judges, the opinion of which is needed for the Judicial Council when deciding on the issues of the promotion of judges and the appointment of court chairmen, vice-chairmen, division chairmen for a new term of office.

 • TRAININGS OF JUDGES AND OTHER COURT EMPLOYEES